Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Parameter_Schemas.rst

 Parameter Schemas for Validation and Surprise Checking
 ======================================================

-The schema validator supports a focused subset of JSON Schema, along with a few Conduit-specific extensions under constraints.
+The schema validator supports a focused subset of `JSON Schema <https://json-schema.org/understanding-json-schema/reference>`_
+, along with a few Conduit-specific extensions under constraints.

 Defined in: